observepoint/github-actions-integration/README.md

 Before getting started, ensure you have:

-- [ ] Active ObservePoint account with ObservePoint API access
+- [ ] Active ObservePoint account with ObservePoint API key
 - [ ] GitHub organization whitelisted with ObservePoint (see Step 1 in "Setup & Configuration" section below)
 - [ ] ObservePoint Audit ID - found in the URL of your audit's page
 - [ ] GitHub repository with [ObservePoint GitHub App](https://github.com/apps/observepoint-integration) installed and GitHub Actions enabled